 Why Does Sleep Apnea Occur?

 Sleep apnea is a sleep disorder that needs to be treated so that you can sleep and remain productive during the day.
-Beyond Dental and Implant Center provides high quality, whole body, and airway-focused dentistry for the whole family!
-Dr. Cory Nguyen, our double board-certified dental implant and sleep dentistry doctor, provides personalized treatment plans specific to your needs.
+Beyond Dental and Implant Center provides high-quality, whole-body, and airway-focused dentistry for the whole family!
+Dr. Cory Nguyen DDS, our double board-certified dental implant and sleep dentistry doctor, provides personalized treatment plans for your needs.
 Contact us today or schedule an appointment online.
 We are accepting new patients.
 We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 Table of Contents:

 Sleep apnea is a sleep disorder where the affected person repeatedly stops and starts breathing while they sleep or when they experience shallow breathing caused by an obstruction in the throat.
 Sleep apnea can be a potentially serious condition that affects men, women, and children and can be hereditary.
 Sleep apnea can occur for one of three reasons: